 Mr. Karotkin has been involved in numerous financing transactions in both the chapter 11 and out-of-court restructuring contexts, including representing many financial institutions in debtor in possession and other financing arrangements.
 In addition, he has represented both lenders and borrowers in connection with several out-of-court restructuring transactions.
 Mr. Karotkin was also involved in the restructuring of two major corporations located in Argentina.

 Mr. Karotkin was named a Dealmaker of the Year 2010 by The American Lawyer.
-Mr. Karotkin is consistently recognized in Best Lawyers in America, Chambers USA and Chambers Global as a leader in the field of Bankruptcy/Restructuring.
+Mr. Karotkin is consistently recognized in Best Lawyers in America, Chambers USA, Chambers Global and Legal 500 US as a leader in the field of Bankruptcy/Restructuring.
 Mr. Karotkin was also named one of America's “Top 25 Pre-Eminent Insolvency Lawyers” by The Best of the Best USA 2010.

 Mr. Karotkin is a Fellow of The American College of Bankruptcy, a member of the American Bar Association and a member of the New York State Bar Association.
 Mr. Karotkin has lectured on numerous occasions, including the National Conference of Bankruptcy Judges, the Goldman Sachs Distressed Debt Conference, and the American Bankruptcy Institute.
 Mr. Karotkin is also a member of the faculty of the New York University Workshop on Bankruptcy and Reorganization.